 The only thing consistent about digital marketing is that it’s inconsistent.
 I heard this quote from someone, somewhere and it stuck with me because it compelled me to reflect on whether it was true.

 Overarching digital marketing campaign strategies are generally similar and are typically derived from classic direct mail marketing.
-However, there are a million tools, paths, tactics, tweaks, hacks and ways to get where we need to go to achieve our goals.
+However, there are a million tools, paths, tactics, tweaks, hacks and ways to achieve our goals.
 This means in order to be the best at our profession as digital marketers, part of our responsibility is to commit to learning.

 Learning at your agency cannot be an afterthought or a burden.
 Learning needs to live at the core of your culture.